graveltr/black-hole-light-bending/README.md

 one moves radially through the photon sphere, along with the selected radii and corresponding Lyapunov values color coded to match the movie.

-krt-Lyapunov-short-trails.mp4:
-Same as the previous description, except I've shortened the length of the ray trails to make the movie a bit less busy.

-krt-equatorial-rays-with-embedding-diagram.mp4:
+Movie 3: Kerr Ray Tracing Equatorial Rays:
-A side-by-side movie.
-The left-hand side shows equatorially orbiting rays about a high-spin black hole that eventually eject to infinity.
+Shows equatorially orbiting rays about a high-spin black hole that eventually eject to infinity.
 The rays start in the same position, but one of the rays has a larger initial momentum, leading to more rapid escape.

+embeddingDiagram.js: Kerr Ray Tracing Embedded Equatorial Rays:
+The same physical setup as Movie 3, but displayed in the embedding space.
-On the right-hand side is the embedding diagram of the equatorial plane along with the mapped ray trajectories.
+We see the embedding diagram of the equatorial plane along with the mapped ray trajectories.
 We see the photons orbit and then climb out of the throat.